Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: Introduction

 \section{Introduction}

-The sixth generation (6G) mobile networks are expected to support enhanced capacity and wide coverage by relying on extremely large-scale antenna arrays (ELAA) \cite{dai2023cm,yuanbin2023tvt}, as exemplified by holographic and ultra-massive multiple-input multiple-output (UM-MIMO) communications.
+The sixth generation mobile networks are expected to support enhanced capacity and wide coverage by relying on extremely large-scale antenna arrays \cite{dai2023cm,yuanbin2023tvt}, as exemplified by holographic and extremely large-scale multiple-input multiple-output communications \cite{wangzhe2024}.
 As a result, the so-called Rayleigh distance \cite{dai2022tcom} which represents the coverage-limit of the near-field (NF) is substantially increased, possibly to hundreds of meters \cite{zhu2023cl}.
-Explicitly, it is proportional to the product of the array aperture and the carrier frequency.
-Within the Rayleigh distance, NF propagation is dominant, where the electromagnetic radiation has to be modeled by spherical waves.
+Explicitly, it is proportional to the square of the array aperture and the carrier frequency.
+Within the Rayleigh distance, NF propagation is dominant, where electromagnetic radiation has to be modeled by spherical waves.

-Due to the intrinsic distance ingredient, the phase of each antenna element in the steering vector is a non-linear function of the antenna index, potentially causing severe energy spread across NF channel \cite{dai2022tcom}.
+Due to the intrinsic distance ingredient, the phase of each antenna element in the steering vector turns to be a non-linear function of the antenna index, potentially causing energy spread effect in NF channel \cite{dai2022tcom}.
 Hence, the number of non-zero channel-taps becomes high in the angular domain.
 Moreover, the scatterers are likely to be aggregated in the NF region \cite{FundamentalsofWirelessCommunication}.
-The combined effect of both energy spread and scatterer aggregation results in a high proportion of non-zero channel-taps, i.e., the channel impulse response (CIR) becomes weakly sparse.
-When the CIR is sparse, as in the conventional mmWave systems, compressed sensing (CS) is usually preferred both in channel estimation (CE) and transmit precoding (TPC).
-However, for weakly sparse CIRs, CS cannot be readily applied.
+The combined energy spread and scatterer cluster effect results in a high proportion of non-zero channel-taps, i.e., the channel impulse response becomes weakly sparse.
+When the channel impulse response is sparse, as in the conventional mmWave systems, compressed sensing (CS) is usually preferred both in channel estimation (CE) and transmit precoding (TPC).
+However, for weakly sparse channel impulse responses, CS cannot be readily applied.